awsdocs/amazon-ecs-developer-guide/doc_source/logging-using-cloudtrail.md

 # Logging Amazon ECS API Calls with AWS CloudTrail<a name="logging-using-cloudtrail"></a>

 Amazon ECS is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in Amazon ECS\.
-CloudTrail captures all API calls for Amazon ECS as events, including calls from the Amazon ECS console and from code calls to the Amazon ECS APIs\.
+CloudTrail captures all API calls for Amazon ECS as events, including calls from the Amazon ECS console and from code calls to the Amazon ECS API operations\.

 If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for Amazon ECS\.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.
 Using the information collected by CloudTrail, you can determine the request that was made to Amazon ECS, the IP address from which the request was made, who made the request, when it was made, and additional details\.

-To learn more about CloudTrail, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.
+For more information, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.

 ## Amazon ECS Information in CloudTrail<a name="service-name-info-in-cloudtrail"></a>

 CloudTrail is enabled on your AWS account when you create the account\.
 When activity occurs in Amazon ECS, that activity is recorded in a CloudTrail event along with other AWS service events in **Event history**\.
 You can view, search, and download recent events in your AWS account\.
 For more information, see [Viewing Events with CloudTrail Event History](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html)\.

 For an ongoing record of events in your AWS account, including events for Amazon ECS, create a trail\.
 A trail enables CloudTrail to deliver log files to an Amazon S3 bucket\.
 By default, when you create a trail in the console, the trail applies to all regions\.
-The trail logs events from all regions in the AWS partition and delivers the log files to the Amazon S3 bucket that you specify\.
+The trail logs events from all Regions in the AWS partition and delivers the log files to the Amazon S3 bucket that you specify\.
 Additionally, you can configure other AWS services to further analyze and act upon the event data collected in CloudTrail logs\.
 For more information, see:
 + [Overview for Creating a Trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html)
 + [CloudTrail Supported Services and Integrations](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-aws-service-specific-topics.html#cloudtrail-aws-service-specific-topics-integrations)
 + [Configuring Amazon SNS Notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)